xxsc0529/genai-toolbox/docs/en/resources/tools/sqlite-sql.md

 SQLite uses the `?` placeholder for parameters in SQL statements.
 Parameters are bound in the order they are provided.

 The statement field supports any valid SQLite SQL statement, including `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `CREATE/ALTER/DROP` table statements, and other DDL statements.

+> **Note:** This tool uses parameterized queries to prevent SQL injections.
+> Query parameters can be used as substitutes for arbitrary expressions.
+> Parameters cannot be used as substitutes for identifiers, column names, table
+> names, or other parts of the query.

 ### Example